OzanYasin/Book-App/README.md

 ### Contributers

 Thanks to my team colleague **Cansu Altun** for her contributive and motivated personality.
+Moreover, special thanks to dear **Arda Arslan** for his contributions due to designing our application.